Best Practices for Data Management - Services for Research

-On this page you will find some guidelines for better data management practices.
-In the subpages of this page you can find instructions for example of making data formats, licensing, persistent identifiers and handling sensitive data .
+Below are some guidelines for better data management practices.
+By browsing the data management pages you can find instructions for example of making data formats, licensing, persistent identifiers and handling sensitive data.

 Maintain a data management plan

 Make a clear plan for managing your data.
 A data management plan (DMP for short) is a document that describes how you will treat your data during a project and what happens with the data after the project ends.
-It should cover all stages of data lifecycle from discovery, collection, organization, use, to data sharing and preservation.
+It should cover all stages of data life cycle from discovery, collection, organisation, use, to data sharing and preservation.

 Keep raw data raw